-You've seen our garden design ideas and you're ready for an update, but how much does a garden designer cost?
-It's one of the big first questions for anyone looking for a proper outdoor overhaul!
+You're ready for an outdoor update, but how much does a garden designer cost?
+It's one of the big first questions for anyone looking for a proper backyard makeover.

 With consultations, surveying and concepts to factor in, plus the all-important planting (and any landscaping, too), professional garden design is no simple task.
-But, don’t be put off, as a professional garden designer will elevate your plot in ways you could never have imagined.
+But, don't be put off, as calling in the experts will elevate your garden design ideas in ways you could never have imagined.

-Plus, they will have the skills and knowledge to create an outdoor space that’s truly tailored to what you really want – whether that’s a multi-functional outdoor seating area, a bloom-filled border, or a series of garden ‘rooms’.
+Plus, a professional will have the skills and knowledge to create an outdoor space that's truly tailored to what you really want – whether that's a multi-functional outdoor seating area, a bloom-filled border, or a series of garden 'rooms'.

-So read on, to find out what to expect, what to budget, and why a garden designer can add value to your plot in more ways than one!
+If you're wondering how much does a garden designer cost, you've definitely come to the right place.
+You'll find plenty of advice on what to expect, what to budget, and why a garden designer can add value to your plot in more ways than one below.

 How much should I budget for a garden designer?